Codecademy/docs/content/css/concepts/anatomy/anatomy.md

 Next in the ruleset syntax is the block of declarations between the two braces `{...}`.
 This is the block of code that defines the style that will be applied.
 In the inline style example, this is equivalent to the `style` attribute value.

 The declaration block, or attribute value, is made up of one or more declarations.
 In the examples, `color:blue;` is a declaration.
 A declaration is made up of a CSS property name, followed by a colon (`color:`) then a value, followed by a semicolon, (`blue;`).

-In either syntax, there can be an arbitrary number of declarations.
-Whitespace does not affect the declarations, but typically ruleset declarations are set off on their own lines, while inline style declarations are all placed on the same line.
+For either syntax, there can be an arbitrary number of declarations.
+While whitespacing has no effect, ruleset declarations are usually set on their own lines while inline style declarations are all placed on the same line.